 Some users did not like smell

-“Looking for natural and organic is always the best way to go,” says professional groomer Youngker.
+“Looking for natural and organic is always the best way to go,” Dana Youngker, a groomer at Petworking & Co in Cumming, Georgia, told The Spruce Pets.
 “When products are certified organic, they don’t contain ingredients that can damage a dog’s skin.”

 All 4-Legger products are USDA certified organic and free of parabens, sulfates, phthalates, artificial colors and fragrances, or harmful preservatives.
 Shampoos are made in the United States and have a money-back guarantee.
 They’re vegan and cruelty-free.